-RESEARCH METHODOLOGY
+METHODOLOGY

-The research adopted the mixed method research design.
-The research design enabled the researcher to become more knowledgeable about research methods appropriate for the subject (Cresewell and Cresewell, 2017).
-It aided in integrating the main components of the study in a cohesive and reasonable manner, confirming that the topic was properly addressed.
+The research adopts a a mixed method research design.
+The research design enable the researcher to become more knowledgeable about research methods appropriate for the subject (Cresewell and Cresewell, 2017).
+It aids in integrating the main components of the study in a cohesive and reasonable manner, confirming that the topic was properly addressed.
 The research design adopted has 2 main approaches namely quantitative and qualitative.
-The qualitative research allowed the researcher to study things in their natural form and to elucidate facts in terms of the target population's interpretations of the effects of underground mining on surface water quality.
-The qualitative approach depended on interviews, open ended questions and field observations.
+The qualitative research allows the researcher to study things in their natural form and to elucidate facts in terms of the target population's interpretations of the effects of underground mining on surface water quality.
+The qualitative approach depends on interviews, open-ended questions and field observations.
 Quantitative approach used closed ended questions, water tests and use of statistical tests to analyse data.
-The research targeted 410 households in Gwake, Sigodo and Mtshabezi villages of Gwanda District who directly depend on Mtshabezi River water.
+The research targeted 410 households in in Gwake, Sigodo and Mtshabezi villages of Gwanda District who directly depend on Mtshabezi River water.
 These were targeted to obtain data on the risk of underground mining.

-Key stakeholders namely the Ministry of Mines and Mining Development of Matebeleland South, Gwanda Municipality, Zimbabwe National Water Authority (ZINWA), The Sigodo, Mtshabezi and Gwake village leaders, were also targeted to provide detailed data concerning the impacts of mining of water in Mtshabezi River.
+Key stakeholders namely the Ministry of mines and mining development of Matebeleland South, Gwanda Municipality, Zimbabwe National Water Authority (ZINWA), The Sigodo, Mtshabezi and Gwake village leaders, were also targeted to give detailed data concerning the impacts of mining of water in Mtshabezi River.
 A 20% sample frame was calculated from the target population (Depoy and Gitlin, 2005).
-Using a 20% sampling frame, 82 households were selected for the study.
+Using a 10% sampling frame, 82 households were selected for the study.
 Systematic random sampling was adopted to distribute questionnaires in the three villages selected.
 With systematic random sampling, every 10th household was selected for the study.

-Selection of key informants for the interviews was done using the purposive sampling.
-The purposive sampling technique was used to select the Municipality of Gwanda personnel, Mzingwane Catchment council manager, Ministry of Mines and Mining development personnel, Blanket mine safety officer and village leaders' and ZINWA Officer.
+Selection of key informants for the interviews was conducted using the purposive sampling.
+The purposive sampling technique was used to select the Municipality of Gwanda personnel, Mzingwane catchment council manager, Ministry of mines and mining development personnel, Blanket mine safety officer, and village leaders' and ZINWA Officer.

-COMMUNITY ENGAGEMENT IN WATER QUALITY SAMPLING
+WATER QUALITY SAMPLING

-The field work modalities and water sampling involved members of the community in line with Katsanou and Karapanagioti (2016) water management framing.
-The research selected four sampling points along the Mtshabezi River to collect the water samples.
-Samples were collected in May 2022 and June 2022 from 4 sites that were randomly selected along Mtshabezi River, however the sampling sites were close to the mine to note the susceptibility to pollutants through leachates and seepage.
-From the sampling points that were selected by the research team, there was a control point (S1) for comparison with the other three samples that were affected by the mining activities.
-The second site was taken up stream (S2), the sample Whites Farm (S3) was also taken since there have been cases of livestock death due to the contaminated water and the last site was taken downstream (S4) as shown in figure 2.
+Water sampling is critical for accurate water analysis results (Katsanou and Karapanagioti, 2016).
+The researcher selected four sampling points along the Mtshabezi River to collect the water samples.
+Samples were collected in May (2022) and June (2022) from a total of 4 sites that were randomly selected along Mtshabezi River, however the sampling sites were close to the mine to note the susceptibility to pollutants through leachates and seepage.
+From the sampling points that were selected by the researcher, there was a control point (S1) for comparison with the other three samples that were affected by the mining activities.
+The second site was taken up-stream (S2), the sample Whites Farm (S3) was also taken since there have been cases of livestock death due to the contaminated water and the last site was taken downstream (S4) as shown in Figure 3.1.
 The control point was selected by the researcher for comparison with the other three to help in identifying the underground mining physiochemical parameters that are affecting the Mtshabezi water source.
-Sampling locations were selected by the researcher based on the characteristics of the water condition that is its colour.
+Sampling locations were selected by the researcher based on the characteristics of the water condition, that is, its colour.